Zettlr/zettlr-docs/docs/en/core/export.md

 Then, click on "Export" to start the process.
 After the export is finished, Zettlr will automatically open the exported file with the program associated with this format (e.g., it will open your PDF reader after exporting to PDF, or your browser after exporting to HTML).

+!!! note

-> By default, Zettlr will export to the temporary directory.
+    By default, Zettlr will export to the temporary directory.
 This is a special folder that is emptied from time to time.
 This is great if you export a file often to double-check how it will look like, but if you want to retain an exported file, you should immediately "Save as" once the file is open and save the file to a different folder.

 ## Exporting Projects